-Rational emotive behaviour therapy (REBT) was developed in the 1950s by psychologist Albert Ellis, and is an early form of cognitive behavioural therapy (CBT).
-A fundamental belief is that are usually not emotionally affected by external events, but rather by their thinking about those events; this idea was identified in the philosophy of Stoicism in Ancient Greek times.
+Rational emotive behaviour therapy (REBT) was developed in the 1950s by psychologist Albert Ellis, and it’s an early form of cognitive behavioural therapy (CBT).
+A fundamental belief is that people are usually not emotionally affected by external events, but rather by their thinking about those events; this idea comes from the philosophy of Stoicism in Ancient Greek times.

 - I must do well and win the approval of others for my performances or else I am no good.